chef-cft/dca_workshop/README.md

 4. Have all participants open Chef Automate on their laptop and assign each their node based on playing card suites

 5. Instuctor-led, but full group participation walkthrough of the first Detect-correct scenario
   * Look at *Appendix II* for examples of controls to fix.
 Depending on the needs and composition of your participants you can of course choose any controls or profiles you want
-  * It is very important that you review and test any controls you want to Detect/Correct before you go onsite.....profiles and base OS configurations change often.
-Bugs can be introduced and behavior can change.
-Make sure you know what controls you want to run during this workshop, and confirm your assumptions on how the fix functions.

 6. Assign additional control(s) (depending on time) for all participants to 'Detect and Correct'.
 Work the room helping individuals as needed.
-At the end of the allotted time (suggestion: 15-20 minutes per control) go through the solution as a group
+At the end of the allotted time (suggestion: 10-15 minutes per control) go through the solution as a group

-7. Have the participants apply a full DevSec hardening cookbook to their node, aka add it to their runlist, and watch all the lovely things it fixes.
+7. Have the participants apply a full DevSec hardening cookbook to their node, aka add it to their runlist, and watch all the things that it fixes.
+** Test the DevSec hardening cookbook in advance to see if it fixes all controls or if there are bugs and controls left unfixed....its an open source cookbook, sometimes fixes in it fail.
+If controls are unfixed you can either make a local copy and update the cookbook itself if possible (and maybe even submit the fix back to DevSec as a pull request).
+Else at least understand a bug has been introduced and be prepared to acknowledge it.

 8. Optional: Execute 'On-site scan-only option'.
 (See *Appendix III* for more info)